Environmental health policy: Environmental factors

-Health Risks
+Health risks

-The health risks that are a result of the environment are starting to affect people around the globe.
-It is estimated that the increasing temperatures over the past 30 years have resulted in the deaths of 150,000 lives each year.
-Europe in the summer of 2003 experienced higher than normal temperatures resulting in the deaths of approximately 22,000 to 45,000 in the span of two weeks.
+Health risks resulting from the environment are starting to affect people around the globe.
+It is estimated that increasing temperatures over the past 30 years has resulted in the deaths of 150,000 people each year.
+Europe in the summer of 2003 experienced higher than normal temperatures, resulting in approximately 22,000 to 45,000 deaths in the span of two weeks.
 This has been the worst effect of climate change in recent history.
 Increasing rates of extreme temperature are directly related to increased mortality.
-Some of the health risks that come with extreme temperatures are heat stress, cardio vascular failure, Hypothermia, etc.
+Some of the health risks that come with extreme temperatures are heat stress, cardiovascular failure, and hypothermia, etc.

-The temperature affects the malaria parasites in the mosquitoes and its ability to incubate as well as how likely the mosquitoes are to blood feed.
+Temperature also affects the malaria parasites that live in mosquitoes.
+Their ability to incubate is affected, as well as how likely the mosquitoes are to blood feed.
 Mosquitoes thrive in the transmission of parasites where temperatures do not exceed 25 degrees Celsius.
 Excessive rain, which is becoming more frequent amongst many countries, acts as the perfect breeding site for the aquatic beginning of a mosquito's life.
-Malaria is a vector- borne disease that is extremely prevalent in Africa.
-The disease puts billions of people at risk of contracting the virus.
+Malaria is a vector-borne disease that is extremely prevalent in Africa, and puts billions of people at risk of contracting the virus.
 Due to a lack of sufficient healthcare where the disease is most concentrated, many people die.
 The environment is a huge contributor to the success malaria has in transmitting the disease.

 One of the more common health risks that people encounter is a result of air pollutants and air quality.
-Allergic Asthma is a chronic disease that affects individual's inflammatory system when they are exposed to allergens resulting in shortness of breath, wheezing, and coughing.
-Environmental factors such as, air pollutants, tobacco smoke, emission fumes, and other allergens in the air when absorbed through the body are said to have an influence on allergic asthma.
+Allergic asthma is a chronic disease that affects an individual's inflammatory system when they are exposed to allergens, resulting in shortness of breath, wheezing, and coughing.
+Environmental factors such as air pollutants, tobacco smoke, emission fumes, and other allergens in the air are said to have an influence on allergic asthma when absorbed through the body.

 Climate change can affect humans' respiratory health by aggravating respiratory disease or increasing exposure to potential risks of the disease.
 Climate change can affect the respiratory system by the amount of pollen and allergens in the air, mold proliferation, and the effects of the ozone layer.
-The increase of temperatures results in putting a strain on the respiratory system often causing asthma and other lung diseases.
-Some of the health risks that are closely related to the respiratory system are asthma, rhnosinusitis, respiratory tract infections, and chronic obstructive pulmonary disease.
+The increase of temperatures results in putting a strain on the respiratory system, often causing asthma and other lung diseases.
+Some of the health risks that are closely related to the respiratory system are asthma, rhinosinusitis, respiratory tract infections, and chronic obstructive pulmonary disease.